 Jedi Master Yoda

-There’s no doubt that Yoda was one of the greatest Jedi Masters of all time.
-A lead Council member, instructor and a fierce yet reluctant fighter, he went toe to toe with the most formidable of opponents.
+A lead Council member, instructor, and a fierce yet reluctant fighter, Master Yoda went toe to toe with the most formidable of opponents.
 Unfortunately, Episode III saw him retreating into exile to bide his time until an opportunity arose to set things right.
 Let’s take a look at some of Yoda’s deleted shots and scenes.

 Rescuing Palpatine

 You have to hand it to Palpatine.
-Organizing his own capture and rescue to reinforce his cover as a phantom menace to the galaxy was a stroke of pure evil genius.
-Poor Dooku probably thought so too until he had two lightsabers criss-crossing his neckline.
-I’m not sure that even Palpatine foresaw what a troublesome rescue it would be, however.
-What we saw in the finished film was a trimmed down version.
-Let’s take a look at some of the deleted/altered bits from the opening space battle to the big crash landing.
+Organizing his own capture and rescue was a stroke of evil genius.
+Poor Dooku probably thought so too until he had two lightsabers crisscrossing his neckline.
+What we saw in the finished film was a trimmed down version of his rescue.

 Aggressive Negotiations

 In Episode II, Anakin mentions “aggressive negotiations” while telling a story to Padmé.
-When she inquires what that means, he replies, “Negotiations…with a lightsaber.”Many such negotiations took place in the film and many shots ended up trimmed or deleted from the final cut.
-Let’s take a look at some of them.
+When she inquires as to what that means, he replies, “Negotiations…with a lightsaber.”
+Many such negotiations took place in the film, and many shots ended up trimmed or deleted from the final cut.

 The Battle of Geonosis

-The Battle of Geonosis was quite a historic event when you think about it.
-It was technically the first big battle of what would be known as The Clone Wars.
+The Battle of Geonosis was technically the first big battle of what would become the Clone Wars.
 This was the first big test of the clone army, created specifically to fight wars and serve as the Grand Army of the Republic.
-If the clones failed their first big military test, the war might have ended right there.
-There were many changes from script to screen, so let’s just take a look at some of the major things that were deleted or altered during the Battle of Geonosis.
+If the clones failed their first test, the war might have ended right then and there.
+There were many changes from script to screen, so let’s just take a look at some of the major things that were deleted or altered during the battle.

 Jedi Detective Work – Geonosis

-All of Obi-Wan’s detective work points him to one last planet: the rocky, bug-infested Geonosis.
-After this day is done, Obi-Wan will have wished he stayed home.
+All of Obi-Wan’s detective work pointed him to the rocky, bug-infested Geonosis.
 He was having a bad enough day as it was, but add in all these deleted and altered shots and his day just gets worse and worse.

-To Kill a Senator – Part 1
+To Kill a Senator – Part One

 Five minutes into Attack of the Clones, one thing is perfectly clear.
 Someone is trying to kill Senator Amidala.
 Two major attempts to assassinate her are made early in the film.
 The first takes place on a Coruscant landing platform.
-Let’s take a look at some of the deleted/altered scenes involving this first attack in the film.

 The Secret of the Sith